zalando/skipper/docs/reference/filters.md

 | `-oauth2-tokeninfo-subject-key` | **yes** | the key of the attribute containing the OAuth2 subject ID in the OAuth2 provider's tokeninfo JSON payload.
 Default: `uid`.
 Example: `-oauth2-tokeninfo-subject-key=sub` |

 ### OpenID Connect

+To enable OpenID Connect filters use `-oidc-secrets-file` command line flag.

 #### oauthOidcUserInfo

 ```